 What do you think Sierra meant by saying, "One more time"?

 Do you think she meant it?
 Say why.

 Why did Elly groan?

 What was Elly's role in the band?
-What was Tash's role in the hand?
-Did she think she was good at what she had to do?

 What was Tash's role in the band?
 Did she think she was good at what she had to do?

 What was Tash good at?

 Why were they practising?

 Did Sierra enjoy eating the gingerbread cookies?
 How do you know this?

 Match the words or phrases on the left with their meaning on the right.